mbaumanndev/drone-stack/README.md

-Done Stack
+Drone Stack
 ==========

 This is my sample Drone Stack, I will improve it with my needs.

-Here is a sample `.env`file :
+Here is a sample `.env` file :

 ```
 DRONE_VERSION=0.8